 There is no better place than libraries to explore the importance of empathy in building happier community relationships.
 Everyone is urged to join in, sharing their ideas for empathy-boosting books and deciding how to make every day an Empathy Day.

 For more information

 Remember, Empathy Day 2018 is on 12 June.
 Everyone is urged to share their #ReadForEmpathy recommendations on social media, linking to #EmpathyDay @EmpathyLabUK.
-A free Read For Empathy Guide to children’s books is at www.empathylab.uk
+There is also a free Read For Empathy Guide for children’s books.

 Please note, this is a guest blog.
 Views expressed here do not necessarily represent the views of DCMS or the Libraries Taskforce